marcellomontemagno/react-ufo/README.md

 Unfortunately in order for `callback.abort()` to work properly there is some little more wiring that you'll need to do.

-`useFetchCallback` will take care of passing an [abort signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to your `fetcher` as its last argument.
+`useFetcher` will take care of passing an [abort signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to your `fetcher` as its last argument.

 In order for `callback.abort()` to work you'll need to pass the abort signal to your [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).